sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

 Append Fields
 --------------------
-Below is a sample workflow which contains the Append Fields processor in Fire Insights.
+Below is a sample workflow which contains the Append Fields processor in Sparkflows.
 It demonstrates the usage of the Append Fields node to create all possible combinations of rows from two datasets — effectively performing a Cartesian (cross) join between every employee record and every position record, resulting in a complete matrix of Employee–Position pairs.

 It does the following processing of data: